checko/setupmediawikiwithextensions/README.md

 What happens on first start (with `MW_RESTORE_ON_INIT=1`):
 - Database restore runs first.
 If the DB is empty, the dump is imported.
 If the DB has tables and `MW_FORCE_DB_RESTORE=1`, it will drop/recreate the database before importing.
-- A minimal `LocalSettings.php` (from `data/LocalSettings.upgrade.php`) is copied into place when needed so there is no interactive setup page.
+- A minimal `LocalSettings.php` (seeded from `templates/LocalSettings.minimal.php` inside the image) is copied into place when needed so there is no interactive setup page.
 - `maintenance/update.php` runs to align the schema with this container’s MediaWiki.
 - Uploads archive is extracted into `/var/www/html/images`, permissions are fixed, and image metadata is refreshed.
 - Marker files under `/data` prevent repeated restores on later restarts.